 In the corner of this property one of the only survey cement pillars in Mandan still standing, a remnant of Mandan's platting of this areaof the city in the early 1900s.
-W. H. Stutsman, son of a civil war surgeon, was an early resident of this home and served as a state railroad commissioner for 10 years.
+W. H. Stutsman, son of a civil war surgeon, was an early resident of this home and served as a state railroad commissioner (precursor of the ND Public Service Commission) for 10 years.
 He became and practiced as an attorney for 47 years in Mandan.

-Arriving in Mandan from Iowa in 1903 with his wife Ada Sharples, he was one of the founders of the Independant Voters Association and a member of the Workman's Compensation Bureau for three years.
-In 1950, he had the distinction of being the oldest Elk lin the state, at the age of 84, the same year he passed away.
+Arriving in Mandan from Iowa in 1903 with his wife Ada Sharples, he was one of the founders of the Independant Voters Association and a member of the Workmans' Compensation Bureau for three years.
+In 1950, he had the distinction of being the oldest Elk in the state, at the age of 84, the same year he passed away.

 The MHSoc's museum and office is located at 3102 37th St; PO Box 98; Mandan, ND 58554 Contact us at email@example.com or leave message at (701) 663-5200